Zend Framework 3 / Laminas Doctrine Authentication Module

 Under the ['doctrineAuthAcl'] key

-Key Type Description Default injectAclIntoNavigation boolean Inject ACL into Laminas navigation view helper plugin (TRUE or FALSE)
+Key Type Description Default injectAclIntoNavigation boolean Inject ACL into Laminas navigation view helper plugin (true or false)

 - Key